golanlevin/p5.plotSvg/README.md

 <!-- Or https://cdn.jsdelivr.net/npm/p5.plotsvg@latest/lib/p5.plotSvg.js -->
 ```

-Next, include the structure below in your p5.js sketch.
+Next, include the structure like the one below in your p5.js sketch.
 Press the 's' key to export an SVG file.

 ```
 let bDoExportSvg = false;